rt96-hub/Project1-ChatGenius/frontend/hooks/hooks_docs.md

 - `@/utils/api`: Local API utility for making authenticated requests
 - `react`: For hooks and effects

+### Used By
+- `components/AuthButton.tsx`: For login/logout functionality and user display
+- `components/Header.tsx`: For user authentication state and profile management
+- `components/ProtectedRoute.tsx`: For route protection and token verification
+- Other components requiring authentication state

 ### Implementation Details

 The hook wraps Auth0's `useAuth0` hook and adds the following functionality: